satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 authors, and a small set of reviewers.
 An open and recorded review ensures that the role and importance of reviewers and information generated during the review would be shared and acknowledged.
-The exchanges themselves can be used to quantitatively assess the importance of a submission, and analysis of the review process then becomes possible and could lead to an objective standardization of the scientific process.
+The quantity and quality of this information (assessed by, for example, voting) can be used to quantitatively assess the importance of a submitted article.
+Such quantification could lead to an objective standardization of review.

 Relevance of code review systems

-In general, code review systems use a discussion mechanism, where a code change is moderated through an iterative process as illustrated earlier in Figure 1.
+In general, code review systems use a discussion mechanism, where a code change is moderated through an iterative process as illustrated in Figure 1.
 In the context of code review, there is often an objective criterion – the code performs as expected and is written using proper style and documentation.
 Once these standards are met, the code is accepted into the main project.
 The discussion mechanism facilitates